PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 PAL:Drive
 ---------

-The drive letter including a colon from which the portable application is running.
+The drive letter including a colon from which the portable app is running.

 **Example:** ``X:``

 .. env:: PAL:LastDrive